MI-AFP/tutorials/tutorials/04_types-errors.md

 ### undefined

-Special case of error is that something is `undefined` and does not accept any message:
+Special case of error is that something is `undefined` and it does not accept any message:

 ```
 Prelude> undefined